Iuliia Nesterenko

 Message

-To make people related to the offer the CTA promotes, include in the copy personal pronouns like I, me, or my.
+To make people relate to the offer the email CTA promotes, include personal pronouns like I, me, or my.
 Such first-person language as I’m in or I want a free demo makes a call to action more relatable and is hard to ignore.

-Here is a short list of the most common email button CTAs you may consider using in your campaigns, with a necessary upgrade, if needed.
+Here is a short list of the best email CTAs you may consider using in your campaigns, with a necessary upgrade if needed.

 CTAs to Subscribe: